Category Archives: nonviolence

 Being Realistic

 Demilitarization – reducing the budgets and roles of the armed forces – is a critical goal in today’s world.
 We face the rising probability of a nuclear holocaust resulting from accident, miscalculation, or escalation arising from a war like that in Ukraine.
 We are also very close to runaway global warming.
 The military, in the United States and increasingly elsewhere, is one of the largest institutional emitters of greenhouse gases.
-In addition, massive defence budgets are dedicated to waste – contributing neither to production not higher living standards – whereas we need to reallocate these resources to fighting climate change.
-Nonviolent defence, together with a renewed commitment to nuclear disarmament, is a potential way of achieving demilitarization.
+In addition, massive defense budgets are dedicated to waste – contributing neither to production not higher living standards – whereas we need to reallocate these resources to fighting climate change.
+Nonviolent defense, together with a renewed commitment to nuclear disarmament, is a potential way of achieving demilitarization.

 How then can we promote CBD?
-Civilian defence may proceed as a gradual process.
-Initially, it may be seen as only a supplement to military defence.
+Civilian defense may proceed as a gradual process.
+Initially, it may be seen as only a supplement to military defense.
 Realism suggests that this approach is the most viable option.
 If popular enthusiasm grows and civilian capabilities advance, the military may be gradually reduced to a border control agency.
 But such a harmonious process is likely to be blocked at an early stage.
 Apolitical gradualism has severe limits.

 Authoritarian states, for one thing, would balk at empowering their subjects.
-Civilian defence reveals the acute dependence of government on the assent of the ruled, together with the non-violent acts of omission and commission that withdraw that assent and paralyze rulership.
+Civilian defense reveals the acute dependence of government on the assent of the ruled, together with the non-violent acts of omission and commission that withdraw that assent and paralyze rulership.

 Nonetheless, in authoritarian systems, citizens have often improvised effective non-violent tactics.
-Consider the revolts of the people in eastern Europe and republics of the former Soviet Union in the late 1980s and early 1990s; the “Arab Spring” of the early 2010s, which featured in many cases massive street protests; the “colour revolutions” beginning in 2004 in the post-Soviet countries of Eurasia, including Ukraine; and the non-violent revolts against military rule in Sudan, Myanmar and elsewhere.
+Consider the revolts of the people in eastern Europe and republics of the former Soviet Union in the late 1980s and early 1990s; the “Arab Spring” of the early 2010s, which featured in many cases massive street protests; the “color revolutions” beginning in 2004 in the post-Soviet countries of Eurasia, including Ukraine; and the non-violent revolts against military rule in Sudan, Myanmar and elsewhere.
 Indeed, nonviolent protest reached its apogee in the period 2010-19, inhibited eventually by the pandemic.

 Nonviolence, at a minimal level, is just common sense for people with grievances but without deadly weapons.